 - United States: The Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act require websites to be accessible to individuals with disabilities.
 Recent lawsuits highlight the need for businesses to ensure compliance.

-- European Union: The European Accessibility Act mandates that all public-facing websites comply with Web Content Accessibility Guidelines (WCAG) standards by 2025.
+- European Union: The European Accessibility Act mandates that all public-facing websites comply with Web Content Accessibility Guidelines (WCAG) standards by June 28, 2025.

 - United Kingdom: The Equality Act 2010 mandates accessibility for all websites, including private businesses.